tazama-lf/docs/Product/Archive/Data-Collection-Design-Principles.md

 # Data Collection Design Principles

-Here are the Data Collection Design Principles for the Tazama system specifically for the Enrichment data:
+Here are the Data Collection Design Principles for the Tazama platform specifically for the Enrichment data:

 1. Get the right data
 2. Get the data right